tomdam/spcoderdocs/README.md

 # spcoderdocs
 This is the helper repository for the SPCoder tool: https://github.com/tomdam/spcoder

-This repository contains the documentation for SPCoder: https://github.com/tomdam/spcoderdocs/wiki
+Here you can find the wiki documentation for SPCoder: https://github.com/tomdam/spcoder/wiki